-The Director of Finance and the Department’s Strategic HR Business Partner, are also members of the Board.
+The Directors of Finance Division and Central Services Division, as well as the Department’s Strategic HR Business Partner, are also members of the Board.

-In addition two Independent Board Members, Mr Colm McKenna and Mrs Claire Hughes, who are not civil servants, also sit on the Departmental Board.
+In addition an Independent Board Member, Mr Colm McKenna, who is not a civil servant, also sits on the Departmental Board.

 The Board meets on a regular basis and has established an Audit and Risk Assurance Committee which operates as a sub-committee of the Board.
-This Committee is chaired by Mr Colm McKenna and meets at least four times a year.
-The Chairman reports to the Departmental Board following each meeting.
+This Committee is chaired by Mr Colm McKenna.
+It meets at least four times a year and the Chair reports to the Departmental Board following each meeting.

 For more information on organisational structure and key functions, visit the DfE Organisational Structure and key functions page.